 Putting the right tools in front of your sales team to make them successful is a challenge.
 Use the right tools to keep your sales agent on track at every interaction point.
 Allow agents to access real-time content as soon as the need arises without having to leave the interaction.

 - Enable your sales team to access and search your sales success paths right from within your sales management tool.
 Through MindTouch Touchpoints, for example, empower your agents to quickly respond to prospective buyers and proactively deliver the product content that will help the buyer evaluate your product.
 (With just a few clicks, configure and embed MindTouch contextual help and search Touchpoints right into your sales management tool to allow your agents to search and find the most relevant content to send to opportunities.)

 - Periodically train your sales team on how to properly access and use your sales success paths.

 - Encourage your sales agents to link delivered content to opportunities in the sales management tool to allow future strategic review and planning.

 The best strategies need reviewing from time to time to ensure that they are as effective as envisioned.
 Audit what works and what doesn't and tweak accordingly.

 - Periodically audit your sales management tool’s records to identify weakness or strengths of your product content strategy.
-Repeat the process outlines in this article as often as possible to continuously align your sales strategies with product changes or shifts in messaging or strategies.
+Repeat the process outlined in this article quarterly to continuously align your sales strategies with product changes or shifts in messaging or strategies.

-- Review which of your agents actively searches and views product documentation to gain further insight into how comfortable your sales agents are with navigating your sales success paths and being on the way to becoming a product expert.
-MindTouch provides a user view and search activity report that can provide detailed insight into what content your individual agents searched for and eventually viewed.
+- Review which of your agents actively searches and views product documentation to gain further insight into how comfortable your sales agents are with navigating your sales success paths.
+MindTouch, for example, provides a user view and search activity report that can provide detailed insight into what content your individual agents searched for and eventually viewed.

 * A content audit point is a point in a process for which content needs to be identified/created that is to be sent to prospective customers.
 Content audit points become a sales tool on the strategic sales map. ↵